async-rs/async-std/docs/src/tutorial/accept_loop.md

 Async functions only construct futures, which are inert state machines.
 To start stepping through the future state-machine in an async function, you should use `.await`.
 In a non-async function, a way to execute a future is to handle it to the executor.
-In this case, we use `task::block_on` to execute future on the current thread and block until it's done.
+In this case, we use `task::block_on` to execute a future on the current thread and block until it's done.